ehForwarderBot/ehForwarderBot/docs/guide/walkthrough.rst

 after another.
 A middleware will always receive the messages processed by the preceding middleware if available.
-Once a middleware nullify a message or status, it will not be processed any further.
+Once a middleware nullify a message or status, the message will not be processed and delivered any further.